stoufferlab/msp-boxes/README.md

 This produces:

-* `src/ordering/ordering-kernal`.This is the main script you should use.
-It uses simulated annealing to identify the ordering of rows/columns that optimizes the BIC of the box model.
+* `src/ordering/ordering-kernel`.This is the script you should use first.
+It groups identical rows/columns into kernels and then uses simulated annealing to identify the ordering of those kernels that optimizes the BIC of the box model.

 * `src/ordering/ordering-exhaustive`.
-This exhaustively searches the ordering of rows/columns that optimizes the BIC of the box model.
+This is the script you should use second.
+It exhaustively checks if reordering of adjacent kernels can further improve the the BIC of the box model.

 * `src/boxes/main_boxes_greedy_nbox_ic_wdiag_kernel`.
 Starting from an initial
-  row ordering, this optimizes the row ordering using a steepest decent approach.
-This is effectively a zero temperature quenching of the simulating annealing procedure.
+  ordering, this identifies break points between "communities" in the matrix and accepts them based on steepest decent and whether or not the BIC of the clustered model is significantly improved.

 You can view the options of any of these scripts with the `--help` flag.